-Interview with Geoff Mason, award-winning Content Director at Project One
+Interview with Geoff Mason, Content Director at Project One

-It’s a big change, turning a business around to market itself this way, but with the right thinking, research and planning it can be done.
+It’s a big change, turning a business around to market itself in a customer-focused way, but with the right thinking, research and planning it can be done.
 The benefits reach a long way.

 NB: Project One is a much-loved Valuable Content client.
-We’ve worked with them for the last 2 years.
+We worked with them for over 3 years.
 The team is doing amazing things with their content, and the business is benefitting as a result.
-And whilst we’ve encouraged, advised and helped them with their content, we have also learned a huge amount about what it takes to make real change happen and stick.
+And whilst we’ve encouraged, advised and helped them with their content, we have also learned a huge amount from them about what it takes to make real change happen and stick.

-Content Director Geoff Mason tells their story so far, and shares how the experience has transformed the way they do business.
-Enjoy!
+Our client Geoff Mason explains their story so far, and shares how the experience is transforming the way they do business.